Characterisation-Virtual-Laboratory/CharacterisationVL-SoftwareList/README.rst

 Configuration
 -------------

-The sample config.yml file can be found in the etc folder, below is a copy of it with explanation of the settings.
+The sample config.yml file can be found in the 'etc' folder, below is a copy of it with explanation of the settings.

 .. code-block:: bash